 Rights Labelling on Our Site

-- The rights status of the underlying work, by which is meant the actual original work itself (the words of a book, the actual physical painting or drawing, a musical score, etc).
+1. The rights status of the underlying work, by which is meant the original work itself (the words of a book, the actual physical painting or drawing, a musical score, etc.).

-- The rights status of the digital copy, by which is meant the digital reproduction of this original work (the scan, photograph, digitisation etc., i.e. the medium by which the underlying work makes its way onto screens and the internet).
+2. The rights status of the digital copy, by which is meant the digital reproduction of this original work (usually a scan or photograph).

-Whether there should be a distinction between the two is a source of much legal debate – and whether one can actually legally apply copyright to a simple digital reproduction of out-of-copyright work is highly questionable.
-The Public Domain Review, for purposes of transparency and utility, has labelled the digital copies we feature with the particular ‘rights status’ which is claimed by the digitising institution (be that explicit or hidden in a “Terms of Use” statement), regardless of whether we agree or not with the principle, or whether or not such claims would actually stand up in a court of law.
-We also have done so to facilitate the process of attribution which, we think, can be reasonably requested by the digitising institution which has put much time and effort into the process of bringing these public domain works to our screens.
-Getting institutions to share their digital copies of public domain works under open licences is something we are hoping to encourage.
-To see what we mean by ‘open’ visit: opendefinition.org.
+Whether there should be a distinction between the two is hotly debated, and many doubt if it is legally valid to apply copyright to a basic reproduction of an out-of-copyright work.
+At The Public Domain Review, for purposes of transparency and utility, we label the digital copies we feature with the rights status claimed by the digitising institution (be that explicit or hidden in a “Terms of Use” statement), regardless of whether we agree or not with the principle, or whether or not such claims would actually stand up in a court of law.

 On the Underlying Work